9 Cheapest Prop Firms in 2026

 The cheapest prop firm challenge is the one where the fee, the rules, and the profit split all work in your favor.

-We compared five firms that keep entry costs low without stacking the odds against you.
+We compared nine firms that keep entry costs low without stacking the odds against you.
 Here is what they charge, what you get, and where the hidden costs are.

 Cheap vs. Good Value: What is More Important?